zkLinkProtocol/dapp-portal/hyperchains/README.md

-# Hyperchain Portal Setup
+# 🚀 Hyperchain Portal Setup

 Portal supports custom ZK Stack Hyperchain nodes.

 ---

-## Configuration
+## ⚙️ Configuration

-There are few different ways to configure the application:
+There are a few different ways to configure the application:

-### Configure using ZK Stack configuration files
+### 📁 Configure using ZK Stack configuration files
 <details>
-<summary>If you're using ZK Stack you can use your network .env file (and optional tokens .json file) to configure the application.</summary>
+<summary>If you're using ZK Stack, just link your zksync-era repo directory to configure Portal.</summary>

-1. Make sure to install the dependencies:
+1. 📦 Make sure to install the dependencies:
     ```bash
     npm install
     ```
-2. Pull your hyperchain config files by running:
+2. 🔄 Pull your hyperchain config files by running:
     ```bash
     npm run hyperchain:migrate <path_to_your_zksync-era_repo>
     ```
     This will regenerate `/hyperchains/config.json` file.
 You can edit this file manually if needed.
-3. Now you can start or build the application.
+3. 🚀 Now you can start or build the application.
 See [Development](#development-server) or [Production](#production) section below for more details.
 </details>

-### Configure automatically with form
+### 🖊️ Configure automatically with form
 <details>
-<summary>You can configure the application by filling a simple form</summary>
+<summary>📝 Fill out a simple form to configure the application.</summary>

-1. Make sure to install the dependencies:
+1. 📦 Make sure to install the dependencies:
     ```bash
     npm install
     ```
-2. Follow the instructions in the terminal:
+2. 🌟 Follow the instructions in the terminal:
     ```bash
     npm run hyperchain:create
     ```
     This will regenerate `/hyperchains/config.json` file.
 You can edit this file manually if needed.
-3. Now you can start or build the application.
+3. 🚀 Now you can start or build the application.
 See [Development](#development-server) or [Production](#production) section below for more details.
 </details>

-### Configure manually
+### ✏️ Configure manually
 <details>
-<summary>You can manually configure the application by editing the config file</summary>
+<summary>🖱️ Manually configure the application by editing the config file.</summary>

-1. Add your network information to `/hyperchains/config.json` config file.
+1. 🔗 Add your network information to `/hyperchains/config.json` config file.
 See example config file in `/hyperchains/example.config.json`
-2. Now you can start or build the application.
+2. 🚀 Now you can start or build the application.
 See [Development](#development) or [Production](#production) section below for more details.
 </details>

 <details>

-<summary><b>Hyperchain config.json structure</b></summary>
+<summary><b>🧱 Hyperchain config.json structure</b></summary>

 ```ts
 Array<{